Server snapshots and performance

 Depending on the server location, we always schedule our daily and weekly snapshots to run at night between the hours of 01.00 and 05.00 in the local timezone.
 This is so we have as little impact on production websites as possible.
 As mentioned above, snapshotting means that we are reading from disk at full throttle and streaming the data to another drive and then to a remote storage backend.
 CPU impact is held to a minimum and will never reach more than 30-40% of total server CPU seconds (it is this high as we multithread-gzip the data as well).

-The server will experience higher than usual I/O load which might impact your server performance.
+The server will experience higher than usual I/O load which might in theory impact your server performance.
 Usually a nightly snapshot of all servers on a host takes no more than 1-2 hours.

 How we estimate snapshot time